gia-lexa/fast-api-rate-limiter/README.md

 - Can be extended for **multi-node rate limiting** using **Redis Cluster** or **consistent hashing**.
 - Supports **dynamic rate limits** (e.g., per-user tiers, API keys).

-## In Progress Enhancements
+## Future Enhancements Currently In-Progress
 ✅ **JWT-Based API Rate Limits** – Per-user quotas instead of IP-based limits ✅ **Rate Limit Adaptation** – Machine learning to dynamically adjust limits ✅ **Prometheus + Grafana Monitoring** – Real-time dashboards

+## Disclaimer
+This project is a **technical demonstration** of advanced rate-limiting strategies.
+It is **not intended for deployment in real-world environments**.
+It serves as an exploration of best practices in scalable rate limiting.

 ---

-## Disclaimer
-This project is a technical demonstration of advanced rate-limiting strategies.
-It is not intended for deployment in real-world environments but serves as an exploration of best practices in scalable rate limiting.
+🚀 **This project showcases production-level rate limiting strategies, balancing speed, fairness, and resilience for high-scale APIs.**